statful/statful-client-objc/README.md

 + (instancetype)clientWithConfig:(NSDictionary*)config
 ```

-This is a class method that receives a `NSDictionary *` with configuration  and returns a new `SFClient.
+This is a class method that receives a `NSDictionary *` with configuration  and returns a new `SFClient`.
-The custom options that can be setted on config param are detailed below.
+The custom options that can be set on config param are detailed below.

 | Option | Description | Type | Default | Required |
 |:---|:---|:---|:---|:---|